This post may contain affiliate links. Please read our disclosure policy.

 Chicken preparation.
 Cut chicken breasts into chunks, as even in size as possible, then create stations for dipping.
 This recipe doesn’t use breadcrumbs, but instead uses a coating of flour, egg, then flour again.
 Once all the chicken pieces are coated they need to be refrigerated for about 20 minutes.
 This way when you drop them into the hot oil, the inside won’t cook too fast, giving the outer coating time to brown.

 Heating the oil.
-You’ll need a deep pot, preferably one that’s heavy bottomed like this cast iron dutch oven.
+You’ll need a deep pot, preferably one that’s heavy bottomed like this cast iron dutch oven or a deep fryer.
 Fill it up about 3 inches with oil, then set the burner to medium-high and let the oil heat to 375 degrees before adding the chicken.
 If you add the chicken too soon it will steam instead of fry to a golden crisp.
 If using a deep fryer, follow the instructions for your unit.

 Time to fry!
 Carefully add the coated chicken pieces to the oil using metal tongs or a mesh strainer.
 Depending on the size of your pot and how much chicken you’re frying, this will need to be done in batches.
 Make sure the chicken is spaced out and not touching.
 As long as the oil is deep enough to coat the chicken completely, you won’t need to turn them over.

 Drain and rest.
 Line a large baking sheet with a few layers of paper towels and transfer boneless chicken wings as they are cooked.
 They will crisp up a bit and the color will deepen as they sit.
 Careful – they will be very hot so best to let them cool for several minutes.